aaronbloomfield/ccc/hws/auction/index.md

 #### Auction 2

-The second auction should end *two weeks* after the assignment is due.
-Just get it on the day two weeks later -- we don't really care about the time, as long as the date is 14 days after the assignment due date.
+The second auction should end *one week* after the assignment is due.
+Just get it on the day one week later -- we don't really care about the time, as long as the date is 7 days after the assignment due date.
 Basically, we want to see an active auction.
 This, also, should have a few bids on it.
 This auction use the second of your (three) NFTs.
 You will be submitting the auction ID for this auction as well as the NFT token ID.

+This auction should have a reserve of 1 ether.
+Keep in mind that you have to enter this in wei in the Remix function call box, which means a reserve value of 1 ether is entered as 1000000000000000000 (wei).

 #### View your auctions